-- 4.12.24 Such permission will only be given to candidates sitting the examination at Maryvale. - 4.12.25 The computer and the means of saving the work (disk or memory stick) will be provided by the Institute. - 4.12.26 In the event that the student needs to use his/her own computer he/she must certify in writing that no material is stored on the computer which could give them an unfair advantage and must submit the computer to an officer of the Institute for checking at least 24 hours before the start of the examination.
-Such candidates must also bring their own printers and hand in the print outs at the end of the examination; the disk or memory stick by itself is not acceptable. - 4.12.27 Printing of hard copy does not constitute part of the examination time allowance and should be carried out by the invigilator immediately after the examination is finished.
+- 5.15.24 Where possible, the computer and the means of saving the work (disk or memory stick) will be provided by the Institute.
+Students are not allowed to use their own computer, unless in exceptional circumstances agreed with the Examinations Secretary well in advance of the examination. - 5.15.25 A student will only be allowed to use his/her own computer if it holds specific essential assistive technology in the case of SpLD or disability, he/she must certify in writing that no material is stored on the computer which could give them an unfair advantage and must submit the computer to an officer of the Institute for checking at least 24 hours before the start of the examination. - 5.15.26 Printing of hard copy does not constitute part of the examination time allowance and should be carried out by the invigilator immediately after the examination is finished.